k2controls/piRover01/sp1m/w03/index.md

   - **Video:** [Build Validation - Camera    ](https://youtu.be/4QIFle79sMI){:target="_blank"}
   - **NOTE:** - The camera feed does not function with the K2 version of the SD card.
 The required piRover AP host (192.168.50.1) is no longer configured.

+- Linux command line - first demo
-- Python Code - first demo -->
+- Python Code - first demo

 ---